 One review of 25 implementation frameworks found that about 70% of activities supporting implementation happen BEFORE the execution phase!
 Informed by this finding, this framework outlines a proactive rather than a reactive approach to implementation.

-The five phases included in my framework are: Initiate, Prepare, Execute, Improve, and Sustain.
+The five phases included in my framework are: Decide, Prepare, Execute, Improve, and Sustain.

 Preparation includes documenting the innovation, assembling the implementation team, creating a clear plan and schedule and designing training and support approaches.

 All this is done before roll-out of the innovation happens during the Execution phase.
 Monitoring the implementation during execution is essential to provide data and feedback for the Improvement phase, during which adjustments are made to support increased results.